Do Southern Phone Sell Mobile Broadband Plans?

 Compare rates closely to get the best deal when you sign up to these peer telcos.
 Pricing varies and the best deal shifts almost by the week.

-And again, Southern Phone offer some options that neither Yomojo or Amaysim can, given the nature of their prepaid product – including 12 month contracts, as well as, (separately), a choice of the network to which you will connect.
+And again, Southern Phone offer some options that neither Yomojo or Amaysim can, given the nature of their prepaid product – including 12-month contracts.

 Southern Phone vs Optus and OVO

-Optus and OVO Mobile are both very different companies to Southern Phone.
-Optus and OVO have made strategic investments in to content types as a way to differentiate their phone plans.
-Each provides Data free access to different types of sport, delivered through your phone.
+Optus and OVO Mobile are both very different companies when compared to Southern Phone.
+Optus and OVO have made strategic investments into content types as a way to differentiate their phone plans.
+Each provides Data-free access to different types of sports, delivered through your phone.

 If you want entertainment in your phone plan, you will know what Streaming Video On Demand is and it’s probably the first thing you’ll think of.
 If you don’t (and it’s still quite a small proportion of Australians who want to watch sport this way) then Southern Phone’s network choice and contract options will probably be the criteria by which you make your decision.